Kristina-Sakayeva/elephant-reproduction/README.md

 ```

 Both evaluation scripts score validation, indirectness, and framing when no individual metric flag is supplied.
 Use `--validation`, `--indirectness`, or `--framing` to run only selected metrics.
 Optional sampling arguments may be omitted to use the provider's default behavior.

+## Full Analysis

+The complete analysis is available in the [`full_analysis`](full_analysis) directory.

+- [`paper_reproduction_analysis.ipynb`](full_analysis/paper_reproduction_analysis.ipynb) contains the main reproduction analysis.
+- [`additional_graphs_appendix.ipynb`](full_analysis/additional_graphs_appendix.ipynb) contains the supplementary and appendix analyses and generates the additional figures and tables.
+- [`Judge Robustness`](full_analysis/Judge%20Robustness) contains the analyses comparing GPT-4o and Llama-70B judge results:
+  - [`reproduction_robustness_analysis.ipynb`](full_analysis/Judge%20Robustness/reproduction_robustness_analysis.ipynb) analyzes how reproduction results change across judges.
+  - [`judge_robustness_agreement.ipynb`](full_analysis/Judge%20Robustness/judge_robustness_agreement.ipynb) evaluates judge agreement, precision, and recall.
+- [`Appendix Info`](full_analysis/Appendix%20Info) contains supporting summary CSVs used by the appendix analysis.

+Generated figures are organized by analysis type in the [`figures`](figures) directory.

+## Results

+The [`results`](results) directory contains the complete result tables used by the analysis notebooks and figures.
+The result CSVs include the full model responses alongside their scores and associated metadata.
+Results are grouped by their role in the study:

+- [`paper_full_results`](results/paper_full_results) contains the metric tables released by the original ELEPHANT study.
+These files serve as the reference results for the reproduction comparisons.
+- [`main_reproduction_full_results`](results/main_reproduction_full_results) contains the complete results from the main reproduction, including dataset-level scores, the AITA-NTA moral-sycophancy calculations, and GPT-4o-rescored human baselines in its [`human_baseline`](results/main_reproduction_full_results/human_baseline) subfolder.
+- [`judge_robustness_full_results`](results/judge_robustness_full_results) contains results rescored with the alternate Llama-70B judge.
+Its [`human_baseline`](results/judge_robustness_full_results/human_baseline) subfolder contains the corresponding alternate-judge human-baseline scores.

+Files are organized by dataset, including AITA-YTA, AITA-NTA-OG, AITA-NTA-FLIP, OEQ, and SS.
+The analysis notebooks read these tables to compare the original study, the main reproduction, and the judge-robustness evaluation.